Learn why so many people DON'T wear the most comfortable contact lenses and why you may need to change your brand of contacts to avoid dry itchy eyes.

 The most comfortable contact lenses you can find, are, in my opinion, breathable contact lenses ie. ones that allow the maximum amount of oxygen to get through to the cornea, allowing your eyes to "breathe."

 More popular weekly, monthly or daily disposable contacts, however, have a higher degree of breathability thanks to innovations in contact lens technology.
-Johnson and Johnson, for example, use what they call Hydraclear technology to add a moisture-rich wetting agent to the silicon plastic making up the lens; find it in their Acuvue range of contact lenses.
+Johnson and Johnson, for example, use what they call LACREON® technology create a long-lasting cushion of moisture, helping keep moisture in and irritation out.
+Plus, they block approximately 82% of UV-A and 97% of UV-B rays; find it in their Acuvue range of contact lenses.

 This means that your lenses feel soft and almost silky when popped into the eye and, as 97% of the oxygen in the air gets into your eye, your eyes don't feel dry part-way through the day.

-By the way, you may have guessed, but I use Acuvue Advance Hydraclear lenses with Hydraclear technology as I believe they are the most comfortable contact lenses for me.
-I get them from an online company called AC Lens which saves me a fortune versus what I would pay here in Cyprus.
+By the way, you may have guessed, but I use 1-Day Acuvue Moist lenses with LACREON® technology as I believe they are the most comfortable contact lenses for me.
+I used to buy them from an online company called AC Lens in the USA as the Acuvue brand is not available in Cyprus.
+But, for the last few years, I have been using a UK-based company Vision Direct which is not only cheaper than buying from AC Lens, but they also deliver via courier in less than four days for just a few pounds more.

 If you have exceptionally dry eyes or you only wear lenses occasionally, perhaps for sport, then you may need a lens with even more breathability.

-I can recommend a really comfortable daily contact lens, also made by Acuvue, called Acuvue Moist.
-I got these for my husband who only puts lenses in when he's doing watersports or when he's going on a long bike ride and doesn't want his prescription sunglasses to mist up.
+I can recommend an even more comfortable daily contact lens, also made by Acuvue, called Acuvue Oasys 1-Day. with HydraLuxe™ technology.
+I got some of these for my husband who only puts lenses in when he's doing watersports or when he's going on a long bike ride and doesn't want his prescription sunglasses to mist up.

 So if your lenses aren't too comfortable or you suffer from dry itchy eyes a lot, visit your optician to check your prescription, then try a different brand of contact lens to find the most comfortable option.
-Remember, you can also get a free trial on most of the big brands like Acuvue too.
+If you want to get a free trial then check out my current contact lens provider.